Trump threatens Colombia’s Petro, says Cuba ‘looks like it’s ready to fall’

 When asked if he meant an operation by the US on Colombia, Trump said, “Sounds good to me.”

-He added that a US military intervention in Cuba is unlikely because the country appears to be ready to fall on its own.
+The US president added that a US military intervention in Cuba is unlikely because the country appears to be ready to fall on its own.

 “Cuba is ready to fall.
 Cuba looks like it’s ready to fall.
 I don’t know how they, if they, can hold that, but Cuba now has no income.
 They got all of their income from Venezuela, from the Venezuelan oil,” Trump said.